NATO Public Diplomacy Division’s Co-Sponsorship Grants

 Applicants from partner countries should be aware that in every partner country an embassy of one of the NATO member states operates as a NATO Contact Point, operating as a channel for disseminating information and facilitating programmes (see list of the current NATO Contact Point Embassies in partner countries).
 In Russia, Ukraine and Georgia, NATO offices serve as a focal point for information and documentation.
 Applicants from partner countries should coordinate with the relevant Contact Point Embassy or NATO office during all phases of a NATO-sponsored project.

 NATO will not normally cover more than 50 per cent of total costs.
 Exceptions can be considered depending on the quality of the project (cf. part 5 of the NATO application form “Financial rules for organizations applying for NATO subsidies for Public Diplomacy projects or programmes”).
 In general, only the following expenses can be accepted for reimbursement by NATO: transportation to and from the venue, hotel accommodation, and meals for participants; conference room rental; printing and distribution of programs and post-activity conference proceedings, and administrative expenses directly related to the activity (which cannot include routine expenses which would have been incurred even if the activity had not taken place).
 Staff salaries directly related to the activity can be covered up to a maximum of 5% of the total contribution that NATO has approved towards the activity.
 However, the usage of these funds will have to be certified with appropriate documentation and signed by the NGO financial officer.
+Final reports must be sent within three months following the event.
 For a full explanation, please refer to Financial Rules for Organizations applying for Conferences and Seminars.

 The resources which NATO has available for information activities are limited and the Public Diplomacy Division receives far more requests for co-sponsorship than it can support.

 It is not NATO's normal practice to sponsor the same organisation more than once in the same calendar year.